stat545ubc-2023/mda-Fanny-Dupont/Milestone2/milestone2.md

 #Look at species for duplicate
 # unique(vancouver_trees$species_name) #no duplicate.
 I comment it to not take too much space in in the .md file.
 ```

+I commented the `print` function to get a better looking output in the
+.md document.

 I identified some duplicates and removed them.
 Each row is now an
 **observation**, each column a different **variable**, each cell a